64kramsystem/personal_notes/bash.md

 # Interpret new lines!.
 It won't be interpolated when inside double quotes.
 #
 echo $'l\'s\n'          # prints `l's` and newline

+# Interpolate strings in string quotes.
+Requires no double quotes to be in $str.
+#
+# Working:
+#
+# - the inner double quotes are for correctly quoting $str;
+# - the outer double quotes are for not breaking str into multiple lines; the first line would be interpreted
+#   as echo, but the following as other commands.
+#
+# This logic doesn't allow double quotes, because it's not possible to distringuish which ones to escape,
+# if there are at multiple scopes (e.g. outside and inside a command substitution).
+#
+eval echo \""$str"\"
 ```

 ## Herestrings/Heredocs (+stdin handling)